gogins/cloud-5/README.md

  - Create a pull request in your fork.
 Reference the issue you have created.

- - I will review the pull request and merge it if I think that best.
+ - I will review the pull request, and I will probably merge it if it does not break existing functionality, is in keeping with the general objectives of cloud-5, and builds and runs for me.

 Avoid introducing new external dependencies as much as possible.
 Avoid introducing new programming languages as much as possible.
-Do not load dependencies from content distribution networks (CDNs); all dependendencies used by cloud-5 must be static resources in the cloud-5 directory (obviously, Strudel is a big exception, but I want to keep that the only one; besides, the build process bundles Strudel into .js files in the cloud-5 directory).
+Do not load dependencies from content distribution networks (CDNs); all dependendencies used by cloud-5 must be static resources in the cloud-5 directory (obviously, Strudel is a big exception, but I want to keep that the only one; besides, the build process bundles Strudel into .js files that are statically served from the cloud-5 directory).